 Enter your search query phrase and then click ‘Show Options’.
 Select the appropriate drop downs; the ones highlighted below would be the best options.
 Once done, click ‘Create Alert’.

-Within Google Webmaster Tools you can be notified if they do spot any issues.
+Within Google Search Console you can be notified if they do spot any issues.
 For example, if any manual actions have been applied to your site due to suspicious backlinking.

-- The downside to this option is that the attack has already happened, although the quicker your find out about it the sooner you can get it fixed.
+The downside to this option is that the attack has already happened, although the quicker you find out about it the sooner you can get it fixed.

 Keep an eye on your backlinks